apache/apisix/README.md

   - works with external service discovery：In addition to the built-in etcd, it also supports `Consul` and `Nacos` [DNS discovery mode](https://github.com/apache/apisix/issues/1731#issuecomment-646392129), and [Eureka](docs/en/latest/discovery.md)
   - Monitoring And Metrics: [Prometheus](docs/en/latest/plugins/prometheus.md)
   - Clustering: APISIX nodes are stateless, creates clustering of the configuration center, please refer to [etcd Clustering Guide](https://etcd.io/docs/v3.4.0/op-guide/clustering/).
-  - High availability: support to configure multiple etcd addresses in the same cluster.
+  - High availability: Support to configure multiple etcd addresses in the same cluster.
   - [Dashboard](https://github.com/apache/apisix-dashboard)
   - Version Control: Supports rollbacks of operations.
   - CLI: start\stop\reload APISIX through the command line.
-  - [Stand-Alone](docs/en/latest/stand-alone.md): Supports to load route rules from local yaml file, it is more friendly such as under the kubernetes(k8s).
+  - [Stand-Alone](docs/en/latest/stand-alone.md): Supports to load route rules from local YAML file, it is more friendly such as under the kubernetes(k8s).
   - [Global Rule](docs/en/latest/architecture-design/global-rule.md): Allows to run any plugin for all request, eg: limit rate, IP filter etc.
-  - High performance: The single-core QPS reaches 18k with an average delay of less than 0.2 milliseconds.
+  - High performance: The single-core QPS reaches 18k with an average delay of fewer than 0.2 milliseconds.
   - [Fault Injection](docs/en/latest/plugins/fault-injection.md)
   - [REST Admin API](docs/en/latest/admin-api.md): Using the REST Admin API to control Apache APISIX, which only allows 127.0.0.1 access by default, you can modify the `allow_admin` field in `conf/config.yaml` to specify a list of IPs that are allowed to call the Admin API.
-Also note that the Admin API uses key auth to verify the identity of the caller. **The `admin_key` field in `conf/config.yaml` needs to be modified before deployment to ensure security**.
+Also, note that the Admin API uses key auth to verify the identity of the caller. **The `admin_key` field in `conf/config.yaml` needs to be modified before deployment to ensure security**.
   - External Loggers: Export access logs to external log management tools. ([HTTP Logger](docs/en/latest/plugins/http-logger.md), [TCP Logger](docs/en/latest/plugins/tcp-logger.md), [Kafka Logger](docs/en/latest/plugins/kafka-logger.md), [UDP Logger](docs/en/latest/plugins/udp-logger.md))
   - [Helm charts](https://github.com/apache/apisix-helm-chart)